Kawonz/Python/README.md

 # Password Generator

 > This password generator console program is used to create a random password using symbols, letters, and numbers.
-After the password has been created, the user has a choice to save the password to a file.
+After the password has been created, the user has a choice to save the password to a file of their choice.
 <br>

 ## Usage